 Florence’s cathedral (affectionately referred to as the Duomo) is without a doubt the most magnificent building in the city.
 Thus, it should be your first stop when touring Florence in a day.

-Luckily its very easy to find as every road in Florence seems to lead to the Cathedral, whats more its colossal dome can be spotted from miles away.
+Luckily it’s very easy to find as every road in Florence seems to lead to the Cathedral, what’s more, its colossal dome can be spotted from miles away.
 I was amazed by the Duomo when I saw it with my own eyes.
-I think its impossible to grasp its true scale and beauty until you’re stood right beside it, photos simply do not do it Justice!
+I think it’s impossible to grasp its true scale and beauty until you’re stood right beside it, photos simply do not do it justice!

 Of course, viewing the Duomo from the outside is spectacular but getting an inside perspective of this great cathedral is also a must.
 In fact, one of the top things to do in Florence is to climb Brunelleschi’s dome, the views from which are said to be breath-taking.

 Unfortunately, on my own visit to Florence, I was unable to do this as I miss judged how popular the Cathedral is… For one, the queue into the main cathedral (which is free to visit) was several hours long.
 What’s more, You MUST pre-book tickets to climb up the dome.

 I was told that tickets sell out up to three weeks in advance during the summer months!
 Therefore I’d highly suggest pre-booking your tickets to the Duomo online. (you can purchase a combination ticket that also provides entry to Giotto’s Campanile and the Baptistery, which are both adjacent to the cathedral, for €18).